openhealthcare/nhsbugs/README.md

 ./manage.py runserver
 ```

-And then open your browser and point to 0.0.0.0:8000
+Next open your browser and point to 0.0.0.0:8000